Merlinchain-io/MerlinBridge/README.md

 # MerlinSwap Periphery

-Welcome to the MerlinSwap Periphery repository!
-This project provides a set of smart contracts and scripts for interacting with the MerlinSwap protocol, allowing users to perform swaps, manage liquidity, and more.
+Welcome to the MerlinBridge Periphery repository!
+This project provides a set of smart contracts and scripts for interacting with the MerlinSwap protocol, allowing users to perform swaps, manage liquidity,Bridge and more.

 ![0_oOQA60kLJExCUboR](https://github.com/user-attachments/assets/b255bc77-5f1e-4bb8-aa84-30e01826eb52)